Ergodicity of Sublinear Markovian Semigroups: Sublinear Markovian systems and their ergodicity: the general setting

 Then ${T}_t\varphi(x)=\E\varphi(X_t)=:u(t,x)$ satisfies

 and defines a sublinear Markovian semigroup for $\varphi\in C_{b, lip} (\R^d)$. \end{exmp}

-In this section, we will give the construction of canonical dynamical system on path space under the assumption of the existence of invariant nonlinear expectations of Markovian semigroups.
-Then we follow the standard philosophy in literature to define the ergodicity of the canonical dynamical system as the ergodicity of the stochastic dynamical systems (c.f. \cite{da-prato}).
+In this section, we will give the construction of canonical dynamical system on path space under the assumption of the existence of invariant sublinear expectations of Markovian semigroups.
+Then we follow the standard philosophy in literature to define the ergodicity of the canonical dynamical system as the ergodicity of the stochastic dynamical systems (c.f.
+Da Prato-Zabczyk \cite{da-prato}).
 The invariant sublinear expectation has not been studied very much in literature.
-As far as we know, so far there is only one work (\cite{hu}) on the existence of invariant sublinear expectation for G-diffusion processes if the system is sufficiently dissipative.
-They tried to use the convergence of ${1\over T}\E[ \int _0^T\phi(X_t)dt]$ as $T\to \infty$, for any $\phi\in C_{b,lip}(R^d)$ to define ergodicity.
-Though this might work in the classical ergodic theory in the classical case of linear probability spaces, however, it is not the case in the sublinear expectation space scenario.
-Due to some essential difficulties caused by lacking of the linearity, convergence theorems etc, the convergence no longer implies the desired capacity result about invariant sets, neither vice versa.
-Thus it does not describe the indecomposibility or the property that the orbits of any nontrivial set sweep out the whole space, which are the essence of the ergodicity.
+As far as we know, so far there is only one work (Hu-Li-Wang-Zheng \cite{hu}) on the existence of invariant sublinear expectation for G-diffusion processes if the system is sufficiently dissipative.

-Firstly, we give the definition of an invariant expectation of nonlinear Markovian semigroups as a natural extension of invariant measures. \begin{defi} An invariant nonlinear expectation $\tilde {\cal E}: L_b({\cal F})\to \R$ is a nonlinear expectation satisfying
+Firstly, we give the definition of an invariant expectation of sublinear Markovian semigroups as a natural extension of invariant measures. \begin{defi} An invariant sublinear expectation $\tilde {T}: L_b({\B(\R^d}))\to \R$ is a sublinear expectation satisfying